kubernetes/website/content/en/docs/concepts/scheduling/scheduling-framework.md

 # Plugin Configuration

 Plugins can be enabled in the scheduler configuration.
 Also, default plugins can be disabled in the configuration.
-In 1.15, there are no default plugins for the scheduling framework.
+Starting from 1.18, there are a number of [default plugins](/docs/reference/scheduling/profiles/#scheduling-plugins) enabled for the scheduling framework.

 The scheduler configuration can include configuration for plugins as well.
 Such configurations are passed to the plugins at the time the scheduler initializes